Brought to you by… Vincent Price

 This was written and dramatised by BAFTA-nominated writer and director Rene Basilico.
 In Sydney, compulsive ‘piscivore’ Price gets caught up in a bizarre love triangle when aspiring actor Greg falls for the enigmatic Jane, a one-time actress who is now married to wealthy broker turned deep-sea fisherman Richard (played by Australian actor Bill Kerr).
-But when Greg decides to follow Jane to Brisbane, it proves his undoing – and the reason why Price will never eat ‘flake’ and chips every again.
+But when Greg decides to follow Jane to Brisbane, it proves his undoing – and the reason why Price will never eat ‘flake’ and chips ever again.

 9) Soul Music (27/10/73)

-Written and dramatised by William Ingram, this Paris-based tale, inspired no doubt by The Hands of Orlac, starred Coral Browne as Marianne, the wife an acclaimed violinist who has lost his touch.
+Written and dramatised by William Ingram, this Paris-based tale, inspired no doubt by The Hands of Orlac, starred Coral Browne as Marianne, the wife of an acclaimed violinist who has lost his touch.
 But why?
 It’s only when Price learns the details of the post-mortem following David’s sudden death that he discovers the grisly truth.
 The cast in this story also included John Graham (Quatermass and the Pit).

 10) Guy Fawkes Night (03/11/73)

-Written and dramatised by Richard Davies, this whodunit finds Price recalling a London bonfire party in 1960, where a cruel father disappeared.
+Written and dramatised by Richard Davis, this whodunit finds Price recalling a London bonfire party in 1960, where a cruel father disappeared.
 With the man’s wife Helen (whom Price met and courted at art school in 1935) ending up in a mental hospital, and son David dying suddenly of a heart attack, Price pieces together a string of clues to find out what really happened to the father.
 It doesn’t make for a pretty story.

-Price said ‘Guy Fawkes Night is, of course a perfect setting for horrid things to happen and Richard Davis has spun a weird and very sinister web to trap a father and free a son from suppression.
+Price said ‘Guy Fawkes Night is, of course, a perfect setting for horrid things to happen and Richard Davis has spun a weird and very sinister web to trap a father and free a son from suppression.
 It has the classic purification, immolation by fire – not contrived as is often the case, but a part of the merry pranks of that lovingly celebrated day. ‘

 DID YOU KNOW?
 Adrienne Corri, who played Helen, also appeared with Price in Madhouse, which had been filmed earlier in 1973.
-Interestingly, Corri’s characters in both that film and this tale have a mentally illness and both suffer from unrequited love of Price’s characters.
+Interestingly, Corri’s characters in both that film and this tale have a mental illness and both suffer from unrequited love of Price’s characters.
 This story also gave Price the chance to playfully mock the pictures he had been making at the time.
 He alludes to Witchfinder General, too, and remarks that he’ll never attend another bonfire party again.